iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop: Abstract

 \section{Abstract}

 Prompt engineering has made significant contributions to the era of large language models, yet its effectiveness depends on the skills of a prompt author.
-Automatic prompt optimization can support the prompt development process, but requires annotated data.
-This paper introduces \textit{iPrOp}, a novel Interactive Prompt Optimization system, to bridge manual prompt engineering and automatic prompt optimization.
-With human intervention in the optimization loop, \textit{iPrOp} offers users the flexibility to assess evolving prompts.
-We present users with prompt variations, selected instances, large language model predictions accompanied by corresponding explanations, and performance metrics derived from a subset of the training data.
-This approach empowers users to choose and further refine the provided prompts based on their individual preferences and needs.
-This system not only assists non-technical domain experts in generating optimal prompts tailored to their specific tasks or domains, but also enables to study the intrinsic parameters that influence the performance of prompt optimization.
-Our evaluation shows that our system has the capability to generate improved prompts, leading to enhanced task performance.
+This paper introduces \textit{iPrOp}, a novel interactive prompt optimization approach, to bridge manual prompt engineering and automatic prompt optimization while offering users the flexibility to assess evolving prompts.
+We aim to provide users with task-specific guidance to enhance human engagement in the optimization process, which is structured through prompt variations, informative instances, predictions generated by large language models along with their corresponding explanations, and relevant performance metrics.
+This approach empowers users to choose and further refine the prompts based on their individual preferences and needs.
+It can not only assist non-technical domain experts in generating optimal prompts tailored to their specific tasks or domains, but also enable to study the intrinsic parameters that influence the performance of prompt optimization.
+The evaluation shows that our approach has the capability to generate improved prompts, leading to enhanced task performance.